ZaoNao/ProjectDevFight/Documentation/CharacterSubmission.md

-Though you can upload as many as you need, there is, however a limit of characters that you can actually submit to the game itself. (aka, various concepts, only two 'products')
+Though you can upload as many as you need, there is, however a limit of characters that you can actually submit to the game itself. (aka, various concepts, only two 'products') In the case of a new patch, you may update these characters or add a new one.

 # Character Rules
 ### IT'S IMPORTANT THAT EVERY CHARACTER HAS IT'S OWN COPYRIGHT

 In order to keep the game balance, we ask all creators to keep their characters "Non-Broken".
 As in, nothing Over-Powered or similar.
-(That's what the RageDrive is for.)
+(That's what the [Rage Drive](./GameFeatures.md) is for.)

 A Character Import/Submission must have ::